-I’ve been using wordpress for years now and it is the only platform I reconmend for blogging and making websites.
+I’ve been using WordPress for years now and it is the only platform I recommend for blogging and making websites.
 WordPress isn’t just a just a blogging platform but a CMS – a content management system.
-It can create any sort of website from a e-shop to a forum.
+It can create any sort of website from an e-shop to a forum.
 I’ve seen it do just that and messed around with different ways of using the system.
 I’ve used it for every blog and site I’ve run for so long I can’t even remember.
-I don’t advise people to use wordpress because I’m being paid for it, or becuase it’s popular; I truly believe it is the best option for bloggers and websitre owenbers, beginners and oldpros alike.
+I don’t advise people to use WordPress because I’m being paid for it, or because it’s popular; I truly believe it is the best option for bloggers and website owners, beginners and old pros alike.

 That can be your only cost.
 Some people pay for themes, plugins and other things but there are free alternatives to almost everything.

-WordPress.com is free too, but it doesn’t quite have the versitility of being self-hosted.
-It costs money to really customise the look of the site, there are less plugins and you have to pay to use your domain (as well as buy the domain).
-Also you can’t monetise on the .com site which I know many bloggers are keen to do.
+WordPress.com is free too, but it doesn’t quite have the versatility of being self-hosted.
+It costs money to really customise the look of the site, there are fewer plugins and you have to pay to use your domain (as well as buy the domain).
+Also, you can’t monetise on the .com site unless you buy the business plan which I know many bloggers are keen to do.

 So my advice is always to skip .com and go for .org.
 It saves a lot of hassle in the long term when you realise you need or want to go self-hosted after all.